Color psychology: Color preference and the connection between color and emotion

+Graph of color temperature comfort zones.

 How people respond to different color stimuli varies from person to person.
 In a U.S. study by Lamancusa, blue is the top choice at 35%, followed by green (16%), purple (10%), and red (9%).
 A concept proposed by Dutton in evolutionary aesthetics is that blue and green may reflect a preference for certain habitats that were beneficial in an "ancestral environment".
 Orange, yellow, and brown are reported as the least popular colors, respectively.

 One theory for why people prefer one color more than another is called ecological valence theory (EVT) proposed by Stephen Palmer and Karen Schloss.
 This theory asserts that people tend to like or dislike colors based on their associations of the color to other objects or situations that they have strong feelings about.
 For example, if someone associates the color blue with clean water, they would be more likely to favor blue.
 On the other hand, dislike of the color brown could be due to associations with feces or rotten food.

 Another theory indicates that color preference may depend on ambient temperature.
 People who are cold are reported to select warm colors such as red or yellow often, while people who are hot favor cool colors such as blue and green.
 In another study, introverted individuals were found to be more attracted to cool colors, while extroverts prefer warmer colors.